 - Serious failings at Alpha Hospital

-- You can REPORT POT HOLES HERE (SCC)
+- Keep reporting the woeful state of the roads and pavements to SCC!
+You can REPORT POT HOLES HERE (SCC)

 I’ve added a forum area to the website called, unimaginatively, the Knaphill Forum.
 Here you can have your say, express your views, compliment or complain.
 Simple to use and you can pass comment on anything you like.
 It is simply another way of getting in contact or to state your piece.

 WBC have launched another recycling front, this time into textiles and small electrical appliances.
 For textiles, all you need to do is put them into a standard carrier bag and leave them with your blue bin; for electricals (no larger than 35cm by 40cm) you should place them with your black bin.